munkireport/munkireport-php/docs/setup.md

  2. Append the generated hash line to config.php
  3. Now refresh the page in your browser, and you should be able to log in with the credentials you just created.

+Setting up a client manually
+---

+Now you can setup a client to test if all is ok:

+1. Open Terminal.app
+2. Type: `sudo /bin/bash -c "$(curl -s http://example.com/index.php?/install)"`

+Setting up clients with munki
+---

+When the client reporting goes well, you can add a pkginfo file to munki:

+1. Download the pkginfo file
+    `curl -s http://example.com/index.php?/install/plist -o MunkiReport.plist`
+2. Copy MunkiReport.plist into your Munki repository (in your pkgsinfo directory)
+3. Run makecatalogs, and be sure to add it to a manifest as well.

 Advanced server setup
 ---